-We believe that doing the right thing for the environment drives our growth.
 We believe in human rights, sustainable business practices and responsible sourcing.
 We promote corporate sustainability not only within our own operations, but also with our partners and supply chain.

 To further our work towards promoting and implementing environmental sustainability initiatives within our operations and throughout our supply chain, we support the following Sustainable Development Goals (SDGs):

 Greenhouse gas (GHG) emissions data is collected each fiscal year (FY).
 The company’s baseline year is FY2019, and Veritas measures Scope 1, 2, and 3 emissions.